Franco2730/Franco2730/README.md

 ¿Who Am I?
 I'm a very much a perfectionist; I like to push myself and ensure that my work is a worthy representation of what I can do.
 I greatly enjoy having a strong team where we all move in the same direction.
 I'm an avid fan of cinema, sports, and music.

-Technologies I Use…
-Henry Bootcamp and Udemy have allowed me to acquire various skills, including:
+<h3> 👨‍💻 Henry Bootcamp and Udemy have allowed me to acquire various skills.
+And some of the languages I use are: </h3>
 •	JavaScript
 •	React.js
 •	Node.js